martinnirtl/talks/mirantis/labs/20230530_secret-management/README.md

 ## Demo

 I need to cleanup the demo deployment files first 🙈, before I will upload them here!
-Expect them till 1st of June, 2023 🤞
+Expect them with 1st of June, 2023 🤞

 ## Research